Gamote/react-native-solar-icons/README.md

 | `...rest`        | Any additional props defined in [`SvgProps`](https://github.com/react-native-svg/react-native-svg#props) | —               | Any extra properties will be forwarded to the underlying `react-native-svg` component.
 This allows for further customization as needed.                                    |

+---

-✨ The source of the icons is the [Solar Design System](https://github.com/480-Design/Solar-Icon-Set).
+✨ The icons are sourced from the [Solar Design System](https://github.com/480-Design/Solar-Icon-Set).